anita-owens/Machine-Learning-R/README.md

-# Machine-Learning #Stastiscal-Analysis
+# Machine-Learning

-This repo contains projects related to marketing analytics and business problems using the R Programming language.
+This repo contains projects related to marketing and business analytics problems using the R Programming language.

 PROJECT 1: MARKETING CAMPAIGN OPTIMIZATION